Are Pyongyang's missiles a risk to planes?

 In early August, Air France expanded their no-fly zone around North Korea, he says.

-"The decision came after one of their aircrafts had come within 100km (602 miles) of one of North Korea's previous missile tests.
+"The decision came after one of their aircraft had come within 100km (62 miles) of one of North Korea's previous missile tests.
 On their flights to Tokyo and Osaka it's now taking between 10 to 30 minutes longer because they are trying to go around that area."

 Finally, there is one other risk that airlines are looking at, beyond an immediate impact or debris.